Video content may be more popular than ever, but email marketing isn’t going anywhere—in fact, it’s as essential in 2023 as it ever has been.

 - Purchase a product

-Make sure you are clear on your desired outcome, then design from there.
+Make sure you are clear on your desired outcome, then go from there.

 Use a bold image, large headings, and simple sentences to quickly communicate your message.
 Don’t bog the reader down with a lot of text—keep it short and simple.

 Above all, create a consistent tone for your email campaign.
 When your readers see your email address in their inbox, do they immediately know what to expect?
-By strategizing carefully around your email marketing campaigns and taking care in each email construction, you build a relationship of trust with your readers.
+By strategizing carefully around your email marketing campaigns and construction, you build a relationship of trust with your readers.
 Later, when you call on your audience to purchase, they will be ready to take you at your word.

 Overall, the four key KPIs you should focus on are: